Caregiver of Indian girl found dead in Texas wants answers

 The affidavit does not say whether Mathews administered any medical aid to his daughter.

 The child was already eating solid food and drinking milk from a cup when she left the orphanage, Kumari remembers.
-She said Sherin squinted in one eye, but otherwise had nothing wrong with her when Mathews and his wife Sini Mathews adopted her in June 2016.
+She said Sherin squinted in one eye, but otherwise had nothing wrong with her when Wesley and Sini Mathews adopted her in June 2016.

 “Why did they have to make her eat or drink anything at that hour?
 Why was he forcing her?”
 Kumari asked.
 “If someone is forcing a drink into the mouth of someone who is crying and sobbing, then even an adult can choke.”